Transformer (deep learning): AI boom era

-Already in spring 2017, even before the "Attention is all you need" preprint was published, one of the co-authors applied the "decoder-only" variation of the architecture to generate fictitious Wikipedia articles.
+In spring 2017, before the "Attention is All you need" preprint was published, one of the co-authors applied the "decoder-only" variation of the architecture to generate fictitious Wikipedia articles.
 Transformer architecture is now used alongside many generative models that contribute to the ongoing AI boom.

+The "reference implementation" of the original Transformer was written in a TensorFlow library.
 In language modelling, ELMo (2018) was a bi-directional LSTM that produces contextualized word embeddings, improving upon the line of research from bag of words and word2vec.
 It was followed by BERT (2018), an encoder-only transformer model.
-In 2019 October, Google started using BERT to process search queries.
+In October 2019, Google started using BERT to process search queries.
 In 2020, Google Translate replaced the previous RNN-encoder–RNN-decoder model by a transformer-encoder–RNN-decoder model.

 Starting in 2018, the OpenAI GPT series of decoder-only transformers became state of the art in natural language generation.
-In 2022, a chatbot based on GPT-3, ChatGPT, became unexpectedly popular, triggering a boom around large language models.
+At the end of 2022, ChatGPT, a chatbot based on a fine-tuned variant of GPT-3.5, became unexpectedly popular, triggering a boom around large language models.

-Since 2020, transformers have been applied in modalities beyond text, including the vision transformer, speech recognition, robotics, and multimodal.
-The vision transformer, in turn, stimulated new developments in convolutional neural networks.
-Image and video generators like DALL-E (2021), Stable Diffusion 3 (2024), and Sora (2024), use transformers to analyse input data (like text prompts) by breaking it down into "tokens" and then calculating the relevance between each token using self-attention, which helps the model understand the context and relationships within the data.
+Transformers have been applied in modalities beyond text.
+Four days after the publication of "Attention is All You Need", a multimodal transformer architecture, MultiModel, was published by most authors of that paper.
+Other examples include the vision transformer, which has lead to developments in convolutional neural networks.
+Image and video generators like DALL-E (2021), Stable Diffusion 3 (2024), and Sora (2024), use transformers to analyse input data (like text prompts) by breaking it down into "tokens" and then calculating the relevance between each token using self-attention, which helps the model simulate the context and relationships within the data.

 Training

 Methods for stabilizing training

 The plain transformer architecture had difficulty in converging.
 In the original paper, the authors recommended using learning rate warmup.
 That is, the learning rate should linearly scale up from 0 to maximal value for the first part of the training (usually recommended to be 2% of the total number of training steps), before decaying again.

 A 2020 paper found that using layer normalization before (instead of after) multihead attention and feedforward layers stabilizes training, not requiring learning rate warmup.
+This is the "pre-LN Transformer" and is more commonly used, compared to the original "post-LN Transformer".